What Is The Contraction Of We Have

 Besides "we've," several other contractions involve the pronoun "we."
 These contractions, like "we've," are essential for fluent and natural English communication.
 Here are a few common examples:

 • We are: This contracts to "we're."
-For example, "We're going to the park."
+As an example, "We're going to the park."

 Understanding these contractions and their proper usage is crucial for both comprehension and effective communication.